CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

    <figcaption>Beacon v2 entities</figcaption>
 </figure>

 !!!
-Success "About Beacon v2 entities"
+Abstract "About Beacon v2 entities"
     From these 7 files, often `individuals.json` is the only file containing [phenotypic data](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema).
 Other entities such as [cohorts](https://docs.genomebeacons.org/schemas-md/cohortsindividuals_defaultSchema) or [datasets](https://docs.genomebeacons.org/schemas-md/datasets_defaultSchema) may contain valuable info, but being mostly text, its conversion does not represent a challenge.

 ## BFF (individuals) as input ![BFF](https://avatars.githubusercontent.com/u/33450937?s=200&v=4){ width="20" }